dominikb1888/SWEN/README.md

 ## Exam (graded)

-The Exam will be written (online).
-It will be a code exercise just like the ones you practice with tests provided.
-The exam itself will count 60% of your grade.
+The Exam will be an oral exam on-site counting 60% of your grade.
 The 10 deliverables count 40%.
+The exam will ask about a solution you submitted as part of the 10 deliverables.
+Access to the oral exam requires complete submission of all 10 deliverables.

 ## Agenda